Divided UN council heads to Sweden for farmhouse retreat - Journal du Cameroun

 The council met five times on Syria last week including on Tuesday when Russia vetoed a US-drafted resolution setting up a chemical weapons probe while two other proposed measures failed to pass.

+Asked whether he expected awkward moments during the Swedish retreat, Nebenzia told reporters: “I will see how they feel about dealing with me after all that happened.”

-“It’s not news to anyone that the council is divided on Syria,” said Skau.
+“It’s not news to anyone that the council is divided on Syria,” said Sweden’s Deputy UN Ambassador Carl Skau.
 “There is some need for humility and patience at this moment.”

 The council will be staying at Backakra, the summer residence of Dag Hammarskjold, who was the United Nations’ second secretary-general.

-Skau said the residence located on the southern tip of Sweden, far from Stockholm, was a “fitting and inspiring venue” to reconnect with the power of diplomacy.
+The residence located on the southern tip of Sweden, far from Stockholm, is a “fitting and inspiring venue” to reconnect with the power of diplomacy, said Skau.

 “It’s a place to roll up our sleeves, take off our jackets and ties and come up with some real and meaningful ways forward,” he said.